Air Miles: Air Miles Middle East

-In the Middle East region, Air Miles is operated by Rewards Management Middle East.
-It is owned by Aimia (formerly Groupe Aeroplan).
-It operates a single program across the United Arab Emirates, Qatar and Bahrain.
-Air Miles offers all of its members a wealth of rewards and unique offers and experiences.
-Since the launch in 2001, over 1.4 million members have enrolled from across the UAE, Qatar and Bahrain.
+In the Middle East, the program is operated by Rewards Management Middle East.
+Controlled by Aimia (formerly Groupe Aeroplan), it operates a single program across the United Arab Emirates, Qatar, and Bahrain.
+It offers all of its members a wealth of rewards and unique offers and experiences.

+Since the launch in 2001, over 1.4 million members have enrolled from across the UAE, Qatar, and Bahrain.
 Members collect Air Miles on everyday shopping from a huge range of partners including HSBC, Spinneys, Sharaf DG, Damas, Chilli's, African & Eastern and many more.
 Members who are HSBC credit cardholders are credited Air Miles for credit card transactions.

 Air Miles Netherlands

 Air Miles was first brought to the attention of potential business partners in the Netherlands by Keith Mills, Liam Cowdrey and Philip Beard during 1993, by way of an introduction from a senior ABN AMRO bank executive who had come across Air Miles during his international travels.
 In early 1994, Robert Gierkink was hired away from Air Miles Canada to lead an Amsterdam-based start-up team consisting of Todd Almeida, Frank Fisser, Fred Metman and Renee Belloni.